ChifiSource/ChifiDocs.jl/writeups/toolips app!.md

 <img src="https://github.com/ChifiSource/ToolipsApp.jl/raw/ToolipsApp-2/public/Screenshot%20from%202022-06-12%2009-46-47.png" width="250"></img>

 This was swiftly followed with the *carousel* version, which is the version most would be familiar with.
 This version is iconic with its `CarouselArrays`-based gallery exploration system.
 After all of this time, I still really like the carousel app concept -- there is a chance I may eventually recycle it in some capacity -- whether large or small.
-Leading up to the latest `ToolipsApp` implementation, which exists as a sub-project within `ChifiDocs` at [/toolipsapp](/toolipsapp), this has been the definitive `ToolipsApp`.
+Leading up to the latest `ToolipsApp` implementation, which exists as a sub-project within `ChifiDocs` at [/toolips/app](/toolips/app), this has been the definitive `ToolipsApp`.

 <img src="https://github.com/ChifiSource/ToolipsApp.jl/blob/Unstable/public/tlapp3.png?raw=true" width="600"></img>

 The latest version of `ToolipsApp` is even better.
 Unfortunately, there is currently only one demo app available and this app is relatively minimal being a basic 'guessing game' example.
 More examples will definitely be added soon.
+I am excited to continue expanding on it.
+This recent update has been massive, and thanks for checking out the writeups to get a better idea of what developing all of this is like.
+Feel free to check the latest version out, as it will be live at [chifidocs.com/toolips/app](/toolips/app).